Best family mobile plans in Australia

 Nathan Lawrence

 Family mobile plans in Australia take different forms.
-Some let you combine a small number of bills under a single account, while others use data sharing, where multiple plans share a single pool of data – potentially up to 20 friends and family members, depending on the plan.
+Some let you combine a small number of bills under a single account.
+Others use data sharing, where multiple plans share a single pool of data with potentially up to 20 friends and family members, depending on the plan.

-And even if a telco doesn’t offer formal 'family' mobile plans, you still might be able to gift data to other users, as long as they’re with the same mobile provider.
-This can still be useful for families who'd prefer more manual control over data allotments.
+And even if a telco doesn’t specifically label its offerings as 'family' mobile plans, you still might be able to gift data to other users, as long as they’re with the same mobile provider.
+This can still be useful for parents who'd prefer more manual control over how much data their children have access to at any point in time.

-There are a couple of ways providers define a family mobile plan.
-The first and most common is a plan that involves data sharing.
-The second is pretty much a standard mobile bundling discount with the word "family" used in its branding – the more plans on one account, the bigger the saving.
+There are a couple of ways telcos define a family mobile plan.
+The most common (and probably what most people are after) is a plan that includes data sharing.
+The second is pretty much a standard mobile bundling discount with the word 'family' used in its branding – the more plans bundled on one account, the bigger the saving.

-Of the 30+ mobile providers in our database, only four offer family plans with data sharing, while three offer bundle discounts that increase based on the number of linked mobile plans – though two of these require you also have your NBN plan with that provider.
+Of the 30+ mobile providers in our database, only four offer family plans with data sharing.
+Three offer bundle discounts that increase based on the number of mobile plans – though two of these also require you have your NBN plan with that provider.
+Four other telcos let you gift gigabytes to other users, as long as they’re with the same telco.
+You generally do this from your own personal data bank that stores your unused data from previous months.

-Data sharing is what most people think of when they're looking for family mobile plans.
-These plans let you add multiple plans to an account, then create a single data pool they all dip into.
-Sometimes the setup is simple – all plans cost the same and add the same amount to the pool.
-Other times there's a main, more-expensive plan with lots of data, and each added plan is relatively cheap and might only add a small amount to the pool, if anything.
+Sometimes the setup is simple – all plans cost the same and add the same amount of data to the pool.
+Other times there's a main, more-expensive plan with lots of data, and each added plan is comparatively cheap and might only add a small amount extra, if anything.
+And sometimes it's a mix of those two options.

 Providers with mobile bundling discounts